 Incidental feedback is given to parents by letter, telephone, email, D6 Communicator and directly in person.

 Individualised Education Plans (IEP) are planned and implemented at the beginning of Term 1 with the involvement of our Director, Dr. Worrall (Educational Psychologist), parents, and our multi-disciplinary team of teachers and therapists.
-The IEPs are tracked and updated with feedback given in Term 3.
+The IEPs are tracked and updated with feedback to parents given in Term 3.
 Parents are involved and contribute to IEPs relating to the goals of a child at the pivotal feedback sessions.